SurvivorK/opencode-quota/README.md

 }
 ```

-### TUI plugin: Sidebar panel and Compact status line
+### 2. Add the TUI plugin (for Sidebar panel or Compact status line)

-For UI surfaces in the TUI (Sidebar panel and Compact status line), add the same package to `tui.json` or `tui.jsonc`:
+If you want the Sidebar panel or Compact status line, also add this to `tui.json` or `tui.jsonc`:

 ```jsonc
 {